The Unfulfilled Promise of Car Telemetry Data

 Savings in insurance premiums

-This business model is common, for example, in Great Britain, but it is still scarcely used in many other markets.
+This business model is common in, for example, Great Britain, but it is still scarcely used in many other markets.

 Investment and profitability

-Assume a 200 K€ investment is made for a 2-year service trial involving cars of 2,000 customers.
-25% of the budget is allocated to platform and hardware costs and 75% to implementation projects and development.
-This results in a 100 € investment per customer spread over two years.
-The potential revenue and cost savings can be estimated as follows:
+Let's assume that a €200,000 investment is used to carry out a 2-year service trial involving 2,000 customer cars.
+25% of the budget is allocated to platform and hardware costs and 75% to the implementation project and development.
+This results in a €100 investment per customer spread over two years.
+The revenue potential and cost savings can be estimated as follows:

-• If we reduce unnecessary service visits by 100 per year, and the cost of each visit is 100-200€, this results in savings of 10,000-20,000 € over 2 years.
+• If we reduce unnecessary service visits by 100 per year, and the cost per visit is €100-200, savings of €10,000-20,000 are achieved over two years.

-• By reducing unnecessary customer service messages by 400, and the cost of each message thread is 20€, we save 8,000 €.
+• By reducing unnecessary customer service messages by 400, with a cost of €20 per message chain, €8,000 savings are achieved.

-• If we prevent damage or loss of insurance for 10-20 vehicles due to missed maintenance (cost of 1,000 € per case), we save 10,000-20,000 €.
+• If we prevent 10-20 cars from being damaged or losing insurance due to missed services (cost of €1,000 per case), we save €10,000-20,000.

-• Increasing contract mileage sales for 10% of customers can generate 96,000 € in new revenue (20€/month/customer*2 years).
+• Additional sales of contract kilometres to 10% of customers could generate €96,000 in new revenue for us (€20/month/customer*2 years).

-• If the monthly margin of a leasing customer is 50€, then by increasing customer retention by 2% we generate 48,000 €.
+• If a leasing customer's monthly margin is €50, by boosting customer retention by 2%, we generate €48,000.

-• And finally, if we attract 100 new customers due to better recommendations from current customers, we can achieve a return of 120,000 € over 24 months.
+• And finally, if we attract 100 new customers due to better recommendations from current customers, we can achieve €120,000 in revenue over 24 months.

 Crasman Ltd